Shopify/quilt/packages/react-async/README.md

   // If you use `graphql-typescript-definitions` for generating types from your
   // GraphQL documents, you'll be warned if there are required variables you aren’t
   // providing here!
-  renderPrefetch: () => <MyQuery.Prefetch />,
+  usePreload: () => usePreload(MyQuery),
-  renderPreload: () => <MyQuery.Preload />,
+  usePrefetch: () => usePrefetch(MyQuery),
-  renderKeepFresh: () => <MyQuery.KeepFresh />,
+  useKeepFresh: () => useKeepFresh(MyQuery),
 });
 ```

 #### Deferring components

 By default, components are loaded as early as possible.
 This means that, if the library can load your component synchronously, it will try to do so.
-If that is not possible, it will instead load it in `componentDidMount`.
+If that is not possible, it will instead load it in after the component is mounted.
 In some cases, a component may not be important enough to warrant being loaded early.
 This library exposes a few ways of "deferring" the loading of the component to an appropriate time.

 If a component should always be deferred in some way, you can pass a custom `defer` option to `createAsyncComponent`.
 This property should be a member of the `DeferTiming` enum, which currently allows you to force deferring the component until:

-- Component mount (`DeferTiming.Mount`; this is the default)
+- Component mount (`DeferTiming.Mount`; note that this will defer it until mount even if the component could have been resolved synchronously),
 - Browser idle (`DeferTiming.Idle`; if `window.requestIdleCallback` is not available, it will load on mount), or
 - Component is in the viewport (`DeferTiming.InViewport`; if `IntersectionObserver` is not available, it will load on mount)